 If your toddler is feeling adventurous and wants to go outside, you must do something about it.
 Now and then, we hear a story about a kid wandering around the neighborhood in the middle of the night or a baby crawling through a street.
 The consequences are too severe not to childproof your front door.

-1. The door guardian: This product served as a security lock (link to Amazon)Opens in a new tab., making it impossible to open the door from the outside.
+- The door guardian: This product served as a security lock (link to Amazon), making it impossible to open the door from the outside.
 It was created to prevent forced entry, but many families use it as a childproofing solution.
 It’s perfect for blocking access to a back door, a garage door, or a balcony door.

-2. Patio door lock: This type of lock (link to Amazon)Opens in a new tab. is a plastic piece inserted into the track of the door frame.
+- Patio door lock: This type of lock (link to Amazon) is a plastic piece inserted into the track of the door frame.
 The door won’t open more than 3 inches when locked in place.
 It’s perfect for keeping your baby inside the house and the fresh breeze coming in.

-4. Automatic door closer: Your exterior door should have an automated closing system, like this oneOpens in a new tab., for maximum security.
+- Automatic door closer: Your exterior door should have an automated closing system, like this one, for maximum security.
 You or your guests will probably forget to close the door completely.
 The mechanism can be a hydraulic pressure closing system or a simple spring.
 No need to break the bank to have an automatic door closer.

 Pool Doors: How to Secure the Pool Area Like a Pro?